dev-bootcamp-2019/final-project-SuperSuperSingh/README.md

 - Include a n-of-m multisig withdrawal system in emergency state

+- Remove test functions from the contract.
+For the purpose of this project it is fine to leave it in the contract, but it does use unneccessary gas to deploy

 - Include ERC-20 tokens as mediums of payment

 - Implement an oracle to convert the Eth price to a $US price

+- Serve the UI from IPFS

 ## Project Requirements